Theatre Production & Design Transfer Pathway (AFA) - 60 credits

 The degree is appropriate for students intending to transfer to a baccalaureate program (BA or BFA) in design and technical theatre at a four-year institution.
 Students should consult their intended transfer institution for any additional admissions or general education requirements.

-The Theatre Production & Design Transfer Pathway (AFA) offers students a powerful option: the opportunity to complete an Associate of Fine Arts degree with course credits that directly transfer to designated Theatre Production & Design (BA of BFA) bachelor's degree programs at Minnesota State universities. *The curriculum has been specifically designed so that students completing this pathway degree and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
+The Theatre Production & Design Transfer Pathway (AFA) offers students a powerful option: the opportunity to complete an Associate of Fine Arts degree with course credits that directly transfer to designated Theatre Production & Design (BA of BFA) bachelor's degree programs at Minnesota State universities. *The curriculum has been specifically designed so that students completing and transferring to one of the seven Minnesota State universities enter the university with junior-year status.
 All courses in the Transfer Pathway associate degree will directly transfer and apply to the designated bachelor's degree programs in a related field.

 *Universities within the Minnesota State system include Bemidji State University; Metropolitan State University; Minnesota State University, Mankato; Minnesota State University Moorhead; Southwest Minnesota State University; St. Cloud State University; and Winona State University.